High schools host forums for Local School Council candidates - hpherald.com

 An LSC is an elected body at Chicago non-service academy public schools.
 They approve school fund and resource allocation, develop and monitor an annual school improvement plan and select a school’s principal, if necessary.

 High school LSC elections will take place on Thursday, April 19, on high school report card pickup day.
-Parents, teachers and full-time staff are eligible to vote.
+Parents, teachers, full-time staff and anyone who lives in the boundary of the school are eligible to vote.

 Kenwood parent candidates: